The Marauders (1947 film)

-The Marauders is a 1947 American Western film directed by George Archainbaud and written by Charles Belden.
+The Marauders (later retitled King of the Range) is a 1947 American Western film directed by George Archainbaud and written by Charles Belden.
 The film stars William Boyd, Andy Clyde, Rand Brooks, Ian Wolfe, Dorinda Clifton and Mary Newton.
-The film was released on July 1, 1947 by United Artists.
-The on-screen title is King of the Range, with an on-screen subtitle (Formerly "The Marauders").
+It was released on July 1, 1947 by United Artists.

 Plot

 Hoping to aid the few remaining residents, Hoppy, California and Lucky investigate a ghost town that has been purchased dirt cheap by an unknown woman.